 I think I get a good vibe from this one…

-Mistake #2: Not reading their profile.
+Mistake #2: Not reading the therapist's profile.

 Mistake #3: Taking a referral at face value.